-- 2. Provide an official transcript from your high school or each college attended, or GED scores, and have it submitted to the Office of Admissions & Records. - 3.
-Submit test scores from one of the following: Pre-THEA, THEA, ACCUPLACER, ASSET, COMPASS, ACT, or SAT as part of the application process. - a.
-Students should submit these test scores which are used for placement and guidance purposes. - b.
-Applications for THEA may be made through the high school or college guidance offices.
-The Pre-THEA and the THEA tests are given at South Texas College at designated times.
-Call the Testing Center at (956) 668-6474. - c.
+- Obtain an application from the Office of Admissions and Records or any Student Information Center, complete and return to the same office. - Provide an official transcript from your high school or each college attended, or GED scores, and have it submitted to the Office of Admissions and Records. - 3.
+Submit test scores from one of the following: THEA, ACCUPLACER, ASSET, COMPASS, ACT, or SAT as part of the application process. - a.
+Students should submit these test scores that are used for placement and guidance purposes prior to enrolling. - b.
+Applications for THEA may be acquired through the high school or college guidance offices.
+THEA Quick tests are offered at South Texas College at designated times and by appointment only.
+There is a \$15 Reservation Fee for THEA-Quick Test and/or ACCUPLACER.
+Call the Testing Center at (956) 872-3484. - c.
 Individual Approval students wishing to receive financial aid must also pass a approved U.S. Department of Education "Ability to Benefit" (ACCUPLACER) exam. - 4.
 Prior to registration, all new incoming freshman and transfer students will be required to sign an acknowledgment form pertaining to the receipt of information on bacterial meningitis.
 Forms will accompany the STC application.
-Please see page 50 under Immunization Requirements on more about bacterial meningitis. - 5.
-Notification of admission-Students who do not complete all admission requirements listed above before the established deadlines will be notified of their status by the college. - 6.
-Registration for classes will be held on the official registration dates as outlined in the school calendar/class schedule.
+Please see page 50 under Immunization Requirements for more about bacterial meningitis. - Students who do not complete all admission requirements listed above before the established deadlines will be notified of their status by the college. - 6.
+Registration for classes will be held on the official registration dates as outlined in the

+- school calendar/class schedule.
 Payment of tuition and fees is due at the designated deadline to complete the enrollment process. - 7.
 Falsification of admission records may result in permanent suspension from the College.